-List forms and their associated search forms display business object property values in a tree view control.
+List forms display business object property values in a data grid.
+The number of records returned can be changed by modifying the search criteria on the search form.
 After a particular customer or purchase order is selected, it can be deleted or changed using a detail form.
-The detail forms, frmPurchase_Order detail and frmCustomerDetail, display property values of a single business object and enable the business user to create, delete, or update using the same form.
+The detail forms, frmPurchase_OrderDetail and frmCustomerDetail, display property values of a single business object and enable the business user to create, delete, or update using the same form.